 As a worker in Milton, you are covered under workers’ compensation from your first day on the job.
 It doesn’t matter the title of your position or amount of pay you receive—if your employer is required to carry workers’ comp insurance, you should be covered.
-Unfortunately, many injured struggle to get the full benefits they deserve, which is where a Milton workers’ compensation lawyer can help.
+Unfortunately, many injured struggle to get the full benefits they deserve, which is where a Milton personal injury lawyer can help.

 Our lawyers at John Foy & Associates have been helping injured workers win the compensation they deserve for more than 20 years.
 Workers’ compensation is different than other types of claims, and the process can be frustrating and complicated.
 We can help.
 Let us give you a FREE consultation to discuss your case.